 The idea of Mardi Gras was originally imported to the Americas by European settlers, and traditions are still strong in many countries across the continent.
 Regardless of where you are, carnival isn’t hard to find.
 Spain, Andorra, Croatia, Greece, Lithuania, Poland, the Netherlands, Hungary and Slovenia are just a few of the countries that celebrate the passage of winter into spring.
 Time your tour just right and you can experience carnival in more than just one place.

 Italy offers a wide variety of events, from motorcycle parades to downhill skiing, across the country.
 One of the oldest and grandest festivals is the Venice Carnival.
-This year’s theme, 6 senses for six districts, plays with the idea of sensation (touch, smell, taste, etc).
 The romance of the city is a natural backdrop for grand balls and parties — but costumes are a must!

 Germany, as well as Austria and parts of Switzerland, celebrate Fastnacht, a five-day festival.
-One of the most notable Rhineland celebrations is in Cologne.
-The five days of revelry begin on Thursday, and the “crazy days” that follow are full of parades and costumes.
+One of the most notable Rhineland celebrations is in Cologne, with revelry that includes parades and costumes.
 Keep your eye out for the Prince, the Peasant and the Virgin — the celebration’s traditional figures – among the many characters in traditional dress.
 You won’t want to miss the popular Rose Monday Parade, but you’ll have to arrive early to get a good place.
 Events are ongoing throughout the city each evening, and closing time at pubs is even suspended for the duration of the carnival.

 Asia and the Pacific